Find Affordable College Courses

 Latrobe, PA

 With a ranking of #10, Saint Vincent College did quite well on this year’s best schools for economics students.
-Located in the suburb of Latrobe, Saint Vincent is a private not-for-profit college with a small student population.
+Located in the large suburb of Latrobe, Saint Vincent is a private not-for-profit school with a small student population.

 Full Economics at Saint Vincent College Report